gemfire/spring-data-for-vmware-gemfire/documentation/reference/serialization.md

 ---
-title: Working with [vmware-gemfire-short-name] Serialization
+title: Working with GemFire Serialization
 ---

 <!--